-- Retaining wall prevents soil or other material at places with sudden changes in elevation.
+- The retaining wall prevents the soil or other material at places with sudden changes in elevation.

 - Earth retaining structures are used to hold back the earth and maintain a difference in the height of the ground surface.

-- Retaining structures are designed to withstand the grounds or back fill, other externally exerted loads, and transmit these forces safely to a foundation.
+- Retaining structures are designed to withstand the grounds or backfill, other externally exerted loads transmit these forces safely to a foundation.

 Types of Retaining Walls:

 1. Gravity Retaining Wall:

 Gravity retaining walls depends only on its self-weight to withstand lateral earth pressure.

-Typically, the gravity retaining walls is essential for massive gravitational load required to counter soil pressure.
+Typically, these retaining walls is essential for massive gravitational load required to counter soil pressure.

-Such retaining walls are constructed with various materials such as concrete, stone, and masonry, it is economical for elevations up to 3 m.
+Such walls are constructed with various materials such as concrete, stone, and masonry, it is economical for elevations up to 3 m.

 Crib, gabion wall and bin retaining walls are additionally a type of gravity retaining walls.

 2. Cradle Retaining Walls:

-They are a type of gravity wall, constructed from a particular person interlocking packing containers, which might be made from wooden or precast concrete.
+These cradle retaining walls are the type of gravity wall, constructed from a particular person’s interlocking packing containers, which might be made from wooden or precast concrete.

 Then, filled with crushed stone or other coarse granular material to sort the free-drain structure.

-The primary types of cradle partitions include strengthened precast and wooden retaining walls.
+The primary types of walls include strengthened precast and wooden retaining walls.